 On a beautiful and biodiverse 11 acres sitting just above Nauset Inlet lies OCT’s Woods Cove Conservation Area.
 Walkers enter this lovely preserve through a gap in an old stone wall, the remnant of a farm that once occupied the site.
 The trail passes through upland highlighted by mature white oaks, then descends, skirting a wetland with vernal pools and ultimately emerges at a salt marsh.
-You can either backtrack on the trail or, if you time it right with the tides, strike out northeast, out of Woods Cove and around the point to Nauset Inlet, enjoying lovely vistas from the shoreline.
-Please stay below the high water mark to ensure you’re not on private property.
-From here, return via the Town Landing at the end of Tonset Road.
+The salt marsh marks the end of the trail and to either side is private property.
+Please respect the rights of private property owners.

 Held by: OCT